LegendaryKim/CarND-LaneLines-P1/README.md

 ___

-In this project, I utilized the tools what I learned in the Lesson 1 to detect lane lines on the road.
+In this project you will detect lane lines in images using Python and OpenCV.
+I utilized the tools what I learned in the Lesson 1 to detect lane lines on the road.

 updated: 07/30/2017
 ___